HwWobbe/WipHww/README.md

 * demo for DplDf
 * Consider breaking out GeoJson - Section?
 Folder? repo?
 * try NodeJn with a BobExe fallBack
+  * expand this activity into a file specifically for Mukesh

 # 2023-08/TmoTn:
 * Minimal Test Case for a PR or just a simple Git pull of two files